Calgary International Film Festival Ticketing FAQs

 Early Bird Ticket Packages and Passes go on sale June 15.

-Single tickets to all films go on sale (online and phone orders only) on August 30 at noon when we announce our full festival lineup and release the festival schedule.
+Single tickets to all films go on sale (online and phone orders only) on August 30 at noon.
 On this day, ticket pack purchasers can start to redeem their ticket credits online.